gmta/mountload/README.md

 - Downloading data will only happen on read() requests; background downloading is planned
 - SFTP network throughput has not been optimized as much as it could be
 - It will not notify you when all files have been downloaded
-- The source is expected to be read-only
+- The source is expected to be read-only; remote changes to files will not be detected
 - It will probably burn down your house and steal your car

 license